prasant1998/terraform-basics-refined/README.md

     Additionally, I have added function examples to which I have done try function and lookup function.

+    I have also updated examples for dynamic blocks, which include examples related to security groups.

 Directory & File Structure for the repo: